travel guide

 Cost of Drinks In Langtang

 You can buy bottled water throughout the trek for somewhere between $2 (lower altitude) and $4 (higher altitude).
-And since you will be buying 3–4 bottles of water each day, it’s a lot of money.
+And since you will buy 3–4 bottles of water daily, it’s a lot of money.
 Plus, plastic bottles are harmful to the environment.
 Thus, the best option is to get a reusable water bottle and carry water-purifying tablets.
 A good choice of tea and coffee is also available during the Langtang trek.
 A cup of tea costs $2 to $3, and so does a cup of milk coffee.

-Related Content: Full Detail about Food and Accommodation in Langtang
+Related Content: Full Details about Food and Accommodation in Langtang

 Packing List For Langtang Trek